pgroenbaek/shapeedit/README.md

 Modify `envlist` to match the Python versions you want to support.

+## Roadmap

+Possible future features to be added:
+- Ability to add new textures and primitives
+- Ability to remove vertices from primitives
+- Ability to edit things like light configurations, animations, etc.
+- And possibly more..

+Please make an issue if you have any good ideas, or if you need something that has not yet been implemented.

 ## License

 This Python module was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).